NHS Institute for Innovation and Improvement

 The NHS Institute published papers on its research.
 These are not, however, publicly available without payment.

 It closed in March 2013.
-It was replaced by 'NHS Improving Quality', which was subsequently replaced by 'The Sustainable Improvement Team'.
+It was replaced by NHS Improving Quality, which was subsequently replaced by the NHS England Sustainable Improvement Team in 2015, which was itself subsumed into by NHS Horizons in 2019.

 NHS National Innovation Centre

 The National Innovation Centre was part of the NHS Institute.
 Its aim was "to speed up the development of pre-commercial technologies likely to benefit the NHS".
 It invited proposals for commercial or other innovation which might benefit the NHS and provided support to develop these where appropriate in the given climate.
 It was closed in 2013.

 Innovation hubs

 The NHS network of regional NHS Innovation Hubs was set up to support NHS-funded organisations to identify and develop innovations that were in the interests of patients and society as a whole.
 They did this through the activities and services of the network and by adoption of the Department of Health (United Kingdom) Guidance.

 The Innovation Hubs offered legal and commercial support to NHS staff who had a pre-market product.

 The NHS Innovation Hub Network worked to fulfil the following functions: